syl20bnr/spacemacs-elpa-mirror/melpa/org-wild-notifier-readme.txt

 This package provides notification functions for org-agenda.

+To perform a one-time check use `org-wild-notifier-check' function.
+To enable timer-based notifications please use `org-wild-notifier-mode'.
 Notification times can be customized either globally (for all org entries) through `org-wild-notifier-alert-time' variable or on per org entry basis using `WILD_NOTIFIER_NOTIFY_BEFORE` property, which